niuers/python/functions.md

     * Coroutines may come in C++20.
     * First-class functions are heavily used in Standard Template Library.
       * `std::accumulate` is a higher order function and can accept first-class functions

-## Functional Programming in Python
-* Python is, by design, not a functional language—whatever that means.
-Python just borrows a few good ideas from functional languages.

 # Functions in Python